phoenixwizard/alarisprime.com/contents/members/bharani.md

     url: https://github.com/bharani91
 ---

-Bharani is a designer, full-stack developer & entrepreneur.
-He has successfully bootstrapped his first venture – Resumonk, an online resume <abbr>(CV)</abbr> maker.
+Bharani is a designer, full-stack developer and entrepreneur.
+He has successfully bootstrapped [Resumonk](https://www.resumonk.com) — an online résumé <abbr>(CV)</abbr> maker.

-In his previous roles, he has worked with a wide array of startups on different platforms ranging from hybrid mobile applications to rich client web applications.
+He has previously worked with a wide array of startups on different platforms ranging from hybrid mobile applications to rich client web applications.

-He is interested in experimenting with new programming languages and frameworks.
-He also enjoys learning about marketing & user acquisition.
+Bharani is interested in experimenting with new programming languages and frameworks.
+He also enjoys learning about marketing and user acquisition.